BitLife/objecttrackinginjava/README.md

-OBJECT THINGAMABOB ORANGE BALLZ install opencv in java to compile
+#Object Tracking using opencv in java